Learn more about Chirp Next by clicking here and going to their website.

 Radio | Download From Radio

 Select your radio model and com port number.
 This will make certain you have a connection and have selected the correct make and model of your equipment.
-If it doesn't work right away, either your comport number is wrong or possibly a driver hasn't be loaded for your programming cable and it's not being recognized by your operating system.
+If it doesn't work right away, either your com port number is wrong or possibly a driver hasn't be loaded for your programming cable and it's not being recognized by your operating system.
 Instructions to do this are available online.
 We've found that even if you have an FTDI cable, on occasion you'll have to manually download the drivers.
 This link may help with Windows computers.

-After your radio's info is downloaded:
+After your radio's image is downloaded:

 File | Save